Remdesivir: Japan

-In May 2020, Japan's Ministry of Health, Labour and Welfare approved the drug for use in Japan, in a fast-tracked process, based on the US emergency authorization.
+In May 2020, Japan's Ministry of Health, Labour and Welfare approved the drug for use in Japan through a fast-tracked process, based on the US emergency authorization.

 Mexico

 In October 2020, Deputy Secretary of Prevention and Health Promotion Hugo López-Gatell Ramírez stated at a news conference that Mexico would not necessarily follow the United States in approving the drug for use in Mexico.
 López-Gatell explained that the Federal Commission for the Protection against Sanitary Risk (Cofepris) had already twice denied the approval of remdesivir because, in that agency's view, the evidence does not suggest "sufficient efficacy".
-In March 2020, Cofepris authorized the drug for emergency cases, advising to give continuous surveillance of the integral health of the patient.
+In March 2020, Cofepris authorized the drug for emergency cases, advising continuous surveillance of the integral health of the patient.

 Singapore

-In June 2020, Singapore's Health Sciences Authority conditionally approved the usage of remdesivir in Singapore.
+In June 2020, Singapore's Health Sciences Authority conditionally approved the use of remdesivir in Singapore.

 United States

 In March 2020, United States President Donald Trump announced that remdesivir was available for "compassionate use" for people with COVID19; FDA Commissioner Stephen Hahn confirmed the statement at the same press conference.
 It was later revealed that Gilead had been providing remdesivir in response to compassionate use requests since 25 January.
-On 23 March 2020, Gilead voluntarily suspended access for compassionate use (excepting cases of critically ill children and pregnant women), for reasons related to supply, citing the need to continue to provide the agent for testing in clinical trials.
+On 23 March 2020, Gilead suspended access for compassionate use (excepting cases of critically ill children and pregnant women), due to short supply, citing the need to continue to provide it for testing in clinical trials.

 In May 2020, the US Food and Drug Administration granted Gilead emergency use authorization (EUA) for remdesivir to be distributed and used by licensed healthcare providers to treat adults and children hospitalized with severe COVID19.
 Severe COVID19 is defined as patients with an oxygen saturation (SpO2) <= 94% on room air or requiring supplemental oxygen or requiring mechanical ventilation or requiring extracorporeal membrane oxygenation (ECMO), a heart–lung bypass machine.
 Distribution of remdesivir under the EUA was controlled by the US government for use consistent with the terms and conditions of the EUA.
 Gilead supplied remdesivir to authorized distributors, or directly to a US government agency, who distributed it to hospitals and other healthcare facilities as directed by the US government, in collaboration with state and local government authorities, as needed.
 Gilead stated they were donating 1.5 million vials for emergency use and estimated, as of April 2020, they had enough remdesivir for 140,000 treatment courses and expect to have 500,000 courses by October 2020, and one million courses by the end of 2020.